rfieldspittman/100-days-of-code/log2.md

 ### Day 55: June 16, 2020

 **Today's Progress**
+nothing :(

 **Thoughts**

 **Link to work**

 ### Day 56: June 17, 2020
+Finished the lesson and exercises about for..in loops

 **Today's Progress**